-Carers Support.
+Carers Support

 It has been highlighted that carers can be 'left out of the loop' or not fully involved in a patient's health care, especially when they are discharged from hospital back into the community.
-It is suggested that links are created to ensure that community pharmacy works with carers to develop clear communication pathways, particularly during the discharge process to ensure that patients receive the continuity of care and continued clinical support following their discharge.
+A successful Integrated Care Fund bid will develop links and ensure that pharmacy works in conjunction with health and Social Care colleagues to ensure that patients receive pharmaceutical care input into the care planning process to ensure the most appropriate intervention to support patients and their carers to manage their medicines..

-Support for Cost Effective Prescribing Initiatives and Waste Reduction.
+Support for Cost Effective Prescribing Initiatives and Waste Reduction

-It is suggested that the Board/Community Pharmacy consider joint cost effective prescribing initiatives, similar to those already developed within primary care.
+It is suggested that all members of the Health and Social Care Partnership consider joint cost effective prescribing initiatives, similar to those already developed within primary care.
 The aim would be to ensure the medicines budget is maximised and that everyone plays a part in both improving efficiency in the system and maximising the service to patients.
 This is particularly important given the expected increase in elderly population and long term conditions.

-Formulary Support.
+Formulary Support